Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

 master.
 He's considerably more dangerous here because he has terrain advantage and has his shark animal companion with him.

-The cave's wall is covered in etched runes, part of the aboleth's great working.
-After the fight the PCs can find the "anchor" rune for the whole thing and destroy it, cleansing the Eye for good.
-And after that, they can loot the pile of treasure in the corner.
+After the fight the PCs can destroy the runes etched in the cave's wall to ruin Menotheguro's ritual and cleanse the Eye.
+Then they can loot the pile of treasure in the corner.

-With the aboleth destroyed and the curse lifted, the PCs secure an alliance from the elves of Acisazi.
+With the aboleth destroyed and the curse lifted, the PCs secure an alliance from Acisazi.

 ### Notes and Impressions